telerik/fiddler-docs/Getting Started/Tasks/ConfigureForAndroid.md

 7. Tap **Save**.

-To verify this configuration, visit **http://ipv4.fiddler:8888/**.
+To verify this configuration, go to **http://ipv4.fiddler:8888/**.
 Chrome should display the **Fiddler Echo Service** webpage, and the traffic should appear in Fiddler.

 Disable the proxy
 -----------------